currentsound/monogram-palette-gear-cubase-nuendo/README.md

 # Monogram, Palette Gear + Cubase & Nuendo #

-This is a collection of Monogram and palette gear legacy assignments for Steinberg Cubase and Nuendo, version 5 or later, with Spitfire, VSL and typical film composing midi CCs.
+This is a collection of Monogram and Palette Gear Legacy assignments for Steinberg Cubase and Nuendo, version 5 or later, with Spitfire, VSL and typical film composing midi CCs.

+- To make it work with other daws, just edit the config.json and follow the structure/pattern to add support for your DAW.
+- You can also add support for other Kontakt libraries and 3rd party VSTis by adding the MIDI CCs + names you need to the presets.json file
+- I also added a few unassigned MIDI CCs which you can use via the MIDI learn function in most instruments

+---

 ### Prerequisites ###